chandruvfx/SGTK_maya_publish_hooks/README.md

 ### <ins>tk-maya-loader2.py</ins>

-3dequalizer and maya exported alembic datas may have different starting frame of each shots.
+3dequalizer and maya shotgrid published alembic datas may have different starting frame of each shots.
 This custom hook parse the alembic file startframe , check the maya playback startframe with the parsed alembic frame value. if not matches, the hook just replaces the alembic node offset value with the parsed value.